The blog for Mets fans

 Nevertheless, I still believe 2005 was the perfect season for Jason and me to commence doing what we’ve spent the past nineteen seasons doing.
 I don’t know how in vogue the phrase “content” was among the media-savvy then, but brother, did 2005 give us content: content that made a fan/chronicler content, and content capable of filling a fan/chronicler with discontent.

 Downers in the course of 162 games were inevitable, but as a launching point, a team that finished four games above .500 and vied on the fringes of the Wild Card race until September grew serious manifested itself in everything a first-year blogger could have wanted — and wasn’t too bad for a longtime rooter, either.
 On its own merits, even if you didn’t commit to writing it up, 2005 was a quality season.
 Winning more games than you lose is always positive.
 Winning a whole lot of games is always preferable, but probably not reasonable to expect when you’ve just muddled through the previous two seasons losing 95 and 91, respectively.
 The 2005 Mets weren’t too hot.
 The 2005 Mets weren’t too cold.
 The 83-79 output of Team Just Right (featuring more than just Wright) sufficed.
-Besides, experiencing high and lows provides a new blog with a bounty of storylines.
+Besides, experiencing highs and lows provides a new blog with a bounty of storylines.

 Not that there weren’t already storylines galore awaiting us when we turned this thing on on February 16, 2005.